 Automatic online payments for up to 150 units?
 That’s pretty much the best pricing we’ve seen throughout the market and it’s worth getting.
 Seeing that the free trial doesn’t have a time limit, you could easily work with the software until you feel sure that you want to step things up and move to the premium version – no pressure!

-Most free software have an old-school look and feel, but TenantCloud doesn’t fail to impress whatsoever.
+Most free software have this old-school look and feel, but TenantCloud doesn’t fail to impress whatsoever.
 The interface is smooth and easy to understand.

 Where TenantCloud falls short